-- (f) Nothing shall prevent the Employer from posting or filling a vacancy externally, though it is understood by the parties to this agreement that priority will be given to the internal bargaining unit candidate provided the internal bargaining unit candidate has the same or equal skills, experience and qualifications as the external candidate, and provided there is no performance issues as set out in Clause 24.1 (e) above on the internal bargaining unit candidates' file, that would, in the Employer's view, affect their ability to successfully fulfill the duties of position. - (g) In filling positions under this article above, the successful applicant will be given a trial period of up to three months or 390 hours, whichever occurs later, to determine their suitability to perform the work required. - (h) During the trial period, the employee may elect to return, or the Employer may require the employee to return, to their former position, in which case the employee will return to an equivalent position and rate of pay, without loss of seniority.
+- (1) skills, abilities, experience, and qualifications; - (2) performance, which includes relevant and current discipline on employees' personnel file; - (3) seniority with the Employer; - (f) Nothing shall prevent the Employer from posting or filling a vacancy externally, though it is understood by the parties to this agreement that priority will be given to the internal bargaining unit candidate provided the internal bargaining unit candidate has the same or equal skills, experience and qualifications as the external candidate, and provided there is no performance issues as set out in Clause 23.1 (e) above on the internal bargaining unit candidates' file, that would, in the Employer's view, affect their ability to successfully fulfill the duties of position. - (g) In filling positions under this article above, the successful applicant will be given a trial period of up to three months or 390 hours, whichever occurs later, to determine their suitability to perform the work required. - (h) During the trial period, the employee may elect to return, or the Employer may require the employee to return, to their former position, in which case the employee will return to an equivalent position and rate of pay, without loss of seniority.
 Any other employee affected thereby will be returned to their former position. - (i) In an employee returns to their former position, as outlined in (h) above they will be placed on the bottom of their job code seniority until the next schedule pick at which time their scheduling seniority prior to the trial period will be recognized.

-25.2 Notification
+23.2 Notification